-Before I purchased my Crockpot Express, I made applesauce on the stove top all the time.
+Before I purchased my Crockpot Express, I made applesauce on the stovetop all the time.
 It's a simple method.
 Peel the apples, throw them in a pot with a couple of sticks of cinnamon a splash of water and squeeze of lemon and bring it up to a hard simmer, then just turn it down a bit and let it go.
 I have no idea how long.
 And truthfully it depended on everything else I had going on.
 Maybe I was putting away groceries, or making dinner or folding laundry.
 Whatever.
 Sometimes I would put a lid on it and turn it down really, really low.
 Sometimes I would try to speed it up.
-Either way, I’d let it cook until it was done.
+Either way, I'd let it cook until it was done.
 Whenever that may be.

 And honestly the electric pressure cooker, with its prescribed cook times and process, takes some of the craft out of cooking.
-A skill our mom’s took for granted.
+A skill our mom's took for granted.
 But also a skill and technique that is admittedly hard to describe in words.

 So enter this magic device, the Instant Pot or Crockpot Express, and I can tell you exactly how to make applesauce.
 And I can also promise you it will be done.
 The only guess-work we have here is how sweet you like it.
 And - that I can't help you with anyway.